 4. Modern and Sleek Video Game Room

 For some players, game room decor is just as important as the games themselves.
-Instead of creating a cluttered, confined space, this room takes advantage of modern shelving to discretely store games.
+Instead of creating a cluttered space, this room takes advantage of modern shelving to discretely store games.
 Two thin tower speakers provide plenty of aural excitement without distracting the eye from the screen.
 Note the elegant use of a large poster depicting a favorite game, subtly portraying that this interior space is dedicated to gaming.
-Color-matched furniture in soft earth tones also helps draw the eye towards the black-framed screen where all the action is taking place.
+Color-matched furniture in soft earth tones also helps draw the eye toward the black-framed screen where all the action is taking place.

-A powerful UV light transforms the abundant use of white textures into an otherworldly experience, while the clever use of glow stars on the ceiling adds a vital amount of verticality to this otherwise cramped room.
-If your budget doesn’t accommodate the addition of gaming-themed merchandise and other items, use everyday items like a flag or framed print to help add additional visual texture to a small space.
+A powerful UV light transforms the abundant use of white textures into an experience, while the clever use of glow stars on the ceiling adds a vital amount of verticality to this otherwise cramped room.
+If your budget doesn’t accommodate the addition of gaming-themed merchandise and other items, use everyday items like a flag or framed print to help add extra visual texture to a small space.

-6. Minimalist in White Gamer Room
+6. Minimalist in White Video Game Room

-Some of the best game room designs minimize the fact that a given interior space is dedicated to gaming, allowing greater functionality to the room.
-Sleek, square white lines keep this room from being visually cluttered, while a few motif touches like statuettes add just the right splash of video game theme to the space.
-Although the photo reveals an abundance of natural light in the room, it’s always important to take into consideration that the primary illumination source – when playing – must come from the screen itself.
-A comfortable couch and additional seating elements allow the room to be enjoyed both for solo gaming as well as transforming play into a spectator event.
+Some of the best game room designs minimize the fact that a given space is dedicated to gaming, allowing greater functionality to the room.
+Sleek, square white lines keep this room from being cluttered, while a few motif touches like statuettes add just the right splash of video game theme to the space.
+Although the photo reveals an plenty of natural light in the room, it’s always important to take into consideration that the primary illumination source – when playing – must come from the screen itself.
+A comfortable couch and more seating elements allow the room to be enjoyed both for solo gaming as well as transforming play into a spectator event.

 7. Clever Use of Dormer Rooms

 A handy footstool and comfortable chair allow for extended gaming sessions, while a matching sofa provides for group settings when consuming more traditional forms of entertainment.
-The smart use of light colors for the walls in contrast to the darker furniture and speakers naturally draws the eye towards the action on the screen.
+The smart use of light colors for the walls in contrast to the darker furniture and speakers draws the eye towards the action on the screen.

 8. All Ears on the Action in this Video Game Room

 In many homes, an existing living room is already dominated by decor designed to focus on the television.
-In this photo, the existing arrangements have been left unchanged while a desk and chair have been slotted into the corner to add a cozy place to enjoy gaming.
+The existing arrangements have been left unchanged while a desk and chair have been slotted into the corner to add a cozy place to enjoy gaming.

 10. Blue is the Coolest Color for a Video Game Room

 Gaming room design can be a challenge, especially when establishing a theme in an interior space.
 In this photo, the use of dark blue in the furniture, ceiling, and curtains, adds a unique underwater intimacy to the room.
-A light mounted in the ceiling fan, in conjunction with staggered spotlights, adds just the right amount of background ambient lighting.
+A light mounted in the ceiling fan, in conjunction with staggered spotlights, adds the right amount of background ambient lighting.